databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-##Rating elicitation
+##Create training examples

 To make recommendation *for you*, we are going to learn your taste by asking you to rate a few movies.
 We have selected a small set of movies that have received the most ratings from users in the MovieLens dataset.
-You can rate those movies by running `bin/rateMoives`:
+You can rate those movies by running `bin/rateMovies`:

 ~~~
 python bin/rateMovies